The history of our charity

 We are enriched by the involvement of the academic community who regularly give us their time and brilliance by chairing events and discussing their own books.

-We do what we do “For the Love of Books”.
+“For the Love of Books”.

 Our Brilliant Team